andrewiva99/pdf-chatbot/README.md

 # PDF Chatbot
 PDF Chatbot is an AI-powered application that allows users to upload PDF files and ask questions about their contents.
-Built using Streamlit, the app provides a smooth experience with support for multiple chats, file management, and API key configuration.
+Built using **LangChain** and **Streamlit**, the app provides a smooth experience with support for multiple chats, file management, and API key configuration.

 ## Key Features
 - **AI Models**: Powered by Google's `gemini-1.5-flash` for the chatbot model,